Northumberland Bestiary

 The Northumberland Bestiary (MS 100) is an illuminated manuscript and bestiary dating from 1250-1260.
-It was originally known as the Alnwick Bestiary (MS 447) as it resided in Alnwick castle from the eighteenth century until 1990 when it was sold to a private collection.
+It was originally known as the Alnwick Bestiary (MS 447) as it resided in Alnwick Castle from the eighteenth century until 1990 when it was sold to a private collection.
 In 2007 it was acquired by the Getty Museum and still resides there today.

 Sources for the Northumberland Bestiary include the Greek Physiologus and Hexaemeral literature.
 Bestiaries traditionally fall into four families however the Northumberland Bestiary is a transitional manuscript which draws upon the first and second families of manuscripts.
-It is a small Quarto measuring only 8" x 6" and it contains chapters regarding the creation of man, naming the animals, beasts, birds, fish, serpents, the condition of man, and trees.
-Bestiaries in general function as teaching aids for clerics.
+It is a small Quarto measuring around 21 x 15 cm.

+The bestiary contains chapters regarding the creation of man, naming the animals, beasts, birds, fish, serpents, the condition of man, and trees.
 In modern scholarship, the Northumberland Bestiary and other bestiaries entries on Hyenas has been an area of research for Jewish histories.

 Provenance

 The provenance of the Northumberland Bestiary is known through a series of personal notes called pen trails found on folio 73v as well as from the flyleaf on f.
 74v where the inscription "Grace Fitzjames feres God and loves his word."
 The pen trails begin in about 1500 and they include a distich warning clergymen to stay away from women, a partial document naming justice of the peace, Robert Turges, and the Percy family seal stamped on folios 1, 20, and 21v.
 The bestiary could have come to the possession of Turges through the movement of texts between monastic centers, as bribe payments or through exchange, or it could have been acquired as a result of raids carried out on clerics and religious houses by local constables like Turges.
-Through intermarriage, the manuscript was passed from the Turges family estate through the Horsey, Lewiston, and Fitzjames lines where it was handed down from Grace Fitzjames to her granddaughter Elizabeth Seymour who brought the bestiary to Alnwick castle in 1776 where it remained until 1990.
-At the death of Elizabeth Seymour's father in 1766 her husband, Hugh Smithson, adopted the surname Percy and the title of Duke of Northumberland was created.
+Through intermarriage, the manuscript was passed from the Turges family estate through the Horsey, Lewiston, and Fitzjames lines where it was handed down from Grace Fitzjames to her granddaughter Elizabeth Seymour who brought the bestiary to Alnwick Castle in 1776 where it remained until 1990.
+At the death of Elizabeth Seymour's father in 1750 her husband, Hugh Smithson, adopted the surname Percy and was later created Duke of Northumberland.
 Thus the bestiary bears the Percy seal.
-On 27 June 1950 the 10th Duke of Northumberland, Hugh Algernon Percy, revealed the bestiary to the Roxburghe club.
+On 27 June 1950 Hugh Percy, 10th Duke of Northumberland, revealed the bestiary to the Roxburghe Club.
 On 29 November 1990 the NB was sold at Sotheby's for £2.97 million to a private buyer.
 It was finally acquired by its present owner, the J. Paul Getty Museum, in June 2007.